 Major Professor and Graduate Advisory Committee

-Each master’s student’s Graduate Advisory Committee (GAC) is composed of three or four faculty – a MP and two to three other graduate faculty.
+Each thesis master’s student’s Graduate Advisory Committee (GAC) is composed of three or four faculty – a MP and two to three other graduate faculty.
 The MP succeeds the GPO as advisor and chairs the GAC.
+A non-thesis master’s student chooses only an MP or advisor.
 Any of CADS graduate faculty can be asked by a CADS master’s student to serve as her/his major professor.
 It is a good idea to identify more than one possible person in case your first choice is too busy or does not feel that her/his expertise links to your interests.
 You are strongly encouraged to schedule meetings with all faculty members with whom you may want to work so that you can describe your interests and goals, as well as their range of topical and methodological experience.
 Having two co-MPs is not uncommon and may be desirable for topical, methodological, or workload reasons.

 Once you have decided whom you would like to have as your MP, you ask that professor if he/she is willing.
 When you have identified your MP, complete the Declaration of Major Professor form available here and in the CADS Office.
 Following this, you will begin to talk with him/her about identifying committee members.
 At least one member has to be CADS graduate faculty.
 Sometimes a student asks a professor in another department (whose course the student has taken) to be a member, but most often all members are CADS faculty.
 Sometimes there are reasons to have an extra member to make a committee of four including the MP.
 The committee must be identified prior to the student being able to complete the Plan of Study (POS).
 It is students’ responsibility to ask the faculty in person if they will serve on his/her committee.